open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 3. Client verifies the password.
 If password is not correct, the use case continues from the previous step.
 4. Use case continues from step 7.

+2a.
+Recipient chooses to re-encrypt using Smart-ID or Mobile-ID:

+1. TODO!
+2. Use case continues from step 7.

 5a.
 Password does not meet minimum requirements.

 1. Client notifies the Recipient with instructions to insert a new password.